JacksonAllan/CC/README.md

 **CC** associates type information with a container by declaring it as a pointer in the form of `element_type (*(*)[ container_type_id ])( key_type * )`.
 The pointer points to the container's metadata and contents.
 API macros use `sizeof`, `typeof`, and `_Generic` tricks to deduce the container, element, and key types from this pointer at compile time, selecting the relevant function and passing the type information, along with the pointer, into it.

-Destructor, comparison, and hash functions are also deduced via a novel technique for user-extendable `_Generic` macros.
+Destructor, comparison, and hash functions are also deduced via a novel technique for user-extendible `_Generic` macros.

 [Articles](articles) detailing these and other techniques are in the works.